ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-without-a-genome.md

 There are many ways to run Trinity.
 The official download page is [here](https://github.com/trinityrnaseq/trinityrnaseq/releases).
 Alternatively, you can import the official [Trinity Docker Image](https://hub.docker.com/r/trinityrnaseq/trinityrnaseq/) into a singularity image and run Trinity in a Singularity container.
 On Ceres singularity 2.4 is installed on nodes running linux Cent OS 7.4.
-This could be done from you project folder as follows.
+This could be done from your project folder as follows.
 *Note: The `pull` or import of the docker image could have also been done in the Trinity SBATCH script, but we demonstrate it separately just to show the process of building a singularity image.
 The pull command first saves a series of tar.gz files in the cache folder and then sequentially builds a squash image that we can use after mounting out working directory in the container, as shown in the SBATCH script.*

 ```